Writing with AI – Syllabus (ENC 3370)

 You can block the ads by adding Adblock Plus, a free Chrome extension.
 The ad blocker works great.

 Just as Orville Wright’s first flight marked the dawn of a new era in aviation, today’s AI, still in its infancy, is rapidly evolving and poised to transform our future.
-Soon — maybe as early as 2027 — AI systems will achieve superintelligence: They will surpass Ph.D. researchers in intelligence and conduct their own independent research.
+Soon — maybe as early as 2027 — AI systems may achieve superintelligence: When this happens, they will surpass Ph.D. researchers in intelligence.
+They will conduct their own independent research.
 Humans will no longer be the smartest beings on the planet (Aschenbrenner 2024).

 Grading Contract

-Students’ grades will be based on their labor over the semester.
-This approach is called “labor-based contract grading.”
+Your grades will be based on your labor over the semester.
+This approach is called “labor-based or contract grading.”
 Ideally, contract grading frees you up to try new things because you won’t be penalized for taking risks.
 In fact, I strongly (!!) encourage you to try new things and push yourself.
 Growth and strength result from struggle and working through confusion.

 Contract Grading – UnGrading Resources